 This tutorial will help you understand the key concept of Load Balancing and how you can set up your WordPress site on the Load Balancer.
 You can decide to use server resource consumption or traffic as a key parameter to automatically share the traffic between your WordPress instances.

-Setup AMP Pages for Your WordPress Site
+Setup AMP Page For WordPress Site

 Before we close the setup of AWS LightSail, let’s talk about one more important thing for any WordPress blog – AMP Pages.